harche/runc/README.md

 ## runvm

-`runvm` (pronounced as `run vm`) is a CLI tool for spawning and running containers according to the OCI specification.
+`runvm` (pronounced as `run vm`) is a CLI tool for spawning and running virtual machines using docker images. runvm allows you to use vastly available docker images and execute the code inside a secure virtual machine using standard OCI compliant docker runtime.

 ## Building